timothyrubin/python_gclda/README.md

 ## Installation

 Dependencies for this package are: scipy, numpy and matplotlib.
+If you don't have these installed, these easiest way to do so might be to use [Anaconda](https://www.continuum.io/downloads).
+Alternatively, [this page](http://www.lowindata.com/2013/installing-scientific-python-on-mac-os-x/) gives a useful tutorial on installing them.

-Additionally, some of the example scripts rely on gzip and cPickle for saving compressed models to disk
+Additionally, some of the example scripts rely on gzip and cPickle (for saving compressed model instances to disk)

 This code can be installed as a python package using: